 For lung and other tumors subject to respiratory motion, TrueBeam offers gated RapidArc® radiotherapy, which makes it possible to monitor patient breathing and compensate for tumor motion as it quickly delivers its dose during a continuous rotation around the patient.

-Olympic Medical Cancer Center is one of nine cancer centers across five Pacific Northwest states that comprise the Seattle Cancer Care Alliance Network Program, drawing on the expertise and research of scientists, physicians and nurses from Fred Hutchinson Cancer Research Center, UW Medicine and Seattle Children’s.
+Olympic Medical Cancer Center is one of nine cancer centers across five Pacific Northwest states that comprise the Seattle Cancer Care Alliance Network Program, drawing on the expertise and research of scientists, physicians and nurses from Fred Hutchinson Cancer Center, UW Medicine and UW Medicine’s cancer program.

 Olympic Medical Cancer Center has successfully met the standards of the American Society of Radiation Oncology (ASTRO) APEx – Accreditation Program for Excellence.
 APEx is an accreditation program developed by ASTRO that validates a radiation oncology facility’s excellence in delivering high-quality patient care.